flekschas/jupyter-scatter/docs/export-image.md

+---
+description: How to export a view as an image.
+---

 # Export View as Image

 There are two ways to export a scatter plot as an image.
 You can either download